btsimonh/docs/docs/Bluetooth.md

 The sensor namings are based on the original sensor names and shortened if appropriate (Flower care -> Flora).
 A part of the MAC will be added to the name as a suffix.
 All sensors are treated as if they are physically connected to the ESP8266 device.
 For motion and remote control sensors MQTT-messages will be published in (nearly) real time.
 The ESP32 and the HM-1x-modules are real BLE devices whereas the NRF24L01 (+) is only a generic 2.4 GHz transceiver with very limited capabilities.

+With the USE_BLE_ESP32 define set, the ESP32 Bluetooth allows for both iBeacon and Sensors to be used simultaneously in one build.
+It also allows for some basic BLE configuration and veiwing through the web interface.

 ##### Options to read out the LYWSD03MMC

 1. Generate a bind_key